SPARQL-Anything/PySPARQL-Anything/README.md

 ```
 sp.run(**kwargs)
 ```
-The keyword argument to be set are the same as the regular Sparql Anything CLI, minus the hyphen.
+The keyword arguments to be set are the same as those of the regular Sparql Anything CLI, minus the hyphen.

 For example:
 ```